 I grew up in Silicon Valley just as it was earning that moniker.
 My mother, who gave me that full color edition of Tolkien’s classic, not only encouraged my reading habit, but gave me the opportunity to travel throughout Scotland, England, Ireland, France, Spain, and Africa where I was the only teen who wanted to climb every set of stairs in the castle and see every display in the museum.

 My curious college career had me studying History (American, European, and the Catholic Church) and Theology.
 Not until much later did it occur to me that it was people’s stories that really interested me in both fields.
 The trials and foibles of Queens and Saints were what excited me.
 [BTW if you’ve never read Tuckman’s biography of Queen Victoria, you’ve missed out on an amazing read.]
 In the years following college, I started a half dozen novels as I continued to devour Asimov, Alison Weir, C.S.
 Lewis, Terry Brooks, and Raymond Feist.
 As I page through those early attempts, I can sense themes that I still write about.

 Fast forward a decade or two, and I’ve made a career working at a handful of the biggest names in technology, and co-founded a startup that we sold to another tech giant.
-My brother-in-law and editing partner pushed for me to get through first drafts of two novels, all the while showing me that I can carry the spark of an idea from beginning to end.
+In my all-too-rare downtime, my brother-in-law and editing partner pushed for me to get through first drafts of two novels, all the while showing me that I can carry the spark of an idea from beginning to end.
 The time came to plunge into my passion and dedicate myself to the stories I’m so close to finishing, as well as the ones that are still rumbling about in my imagination.

 Everything is possible because of my incredible wife, our three amazing children, and the retriever who lumbers through the house wondering what I could possibly be doing that’s more important than taking him for a walk.